 Adderall is a highly misused prescription medication, particularly among college students.
-This addictive stimulant exhibits effects similar to that of cocaine, and can have just as extreme withdrawal symptoms, as well.
-With finals coming up, the amount of students taking Adderall are at an all-time high, and so are the addiction rates.
+This addictive stimulant exhibits effects similar to that of cocaine and can have just as extreme withdrawal symptoms, as well.
+With finals coming up, the number of students taking Adderall is at an all-time high, and so are the addiction rates.

 Adderall is a Schedule II Controlled Substance due to its strong potential to become addictive as well as be abused.
 Other medications that are also in this category include morphine, oxycodone, and opium.
 Adderall is mainly used to treat Attention Deficit Hyperactivity Disorder (ADHD) by helping those diagnosed with ADHD to focus and remain calm.

 Adderall works by increasing dopamine levels in the brain, which is the body’s “feel good” chemical.
 Dopamine naturally occurs in the body, however, drugs such as Adderall create extremely high levels of it, contributing to the risk of dependence.